 Another way to photograph animals from top-down is to do so with a helicopter.
 This is no means a cheap way to photograph, but it is special.

-To get effective images from the eye in the sky, you really need to know your camera equipment before setting out on that high-flying machine.
+To get effective images from the eye in the sky, you really need to know your camera equipment.
+This is before setting out on that high-flying machine.

 You will need to work fast.
 Keep your eyes open, check both sides of the helicopter as eat and west will differ greatly.